MananDhiman/Code-Snippets/02-backend/database/mysql.md

 -- order by
 FROM bands ORDER BY name;
-customers ORDER By country, city; -- alphabetically, first by country, then city;
+customers ORDER By country, city DESC; -- alphabetically, first by country, then city desc;

 -- distinct values of column
 DISTINCT name FROM albums;